oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 ### Build the domain creation image

-Use the steps in the following sections for creating the domain creation image.
+Use the steps in the following sections to build the domain creation image.

 #### Understand your first archive